Jazz Music

 Jazz Ensemble

-Through ensemble playing, students will learn the role of each instrument and develop a sense of rhythmic connection with fellow musicians.
-Students will also learn the relationship between rhythm, melody, and harmony while performing styles and pieces from various jazz eras.
+Through ensemble playing, students will learn to understand the role of each instrument and develop a sense of connecting with fellow musicians through rhythm.
+They will also learn about the relationship between rhythm, melody, and harmony while playing styles and songs from various eras of jazz.
+Special lectures by visiting professor Makoto Ozone are also sometimes held.

 Student's Voice

-Department of Performance & Composition, Jazz Music (Base) , 4th year
+Department Department of Performance & Composition Jazz Music (Drums), 4th year

 Faculty Message